Cau-Correa/ms1/README.md

 #### Frequent User Goals
 ##### * As a Frequent User, I can have access to the store page to purchase his album, so that I can listen to it.
-1. The user can easily find a link to the strore on top of the page in the navigation bar and click on it to be re-directed to another page on a new window.
+1. The user can easily find a link to the store on top of the page in the navigation bar and click on it to be redirected to another page on a new window.

-##### * As a Frequent User, I want be up-to-date with his latest muisic, so I can listen to it.
+##### * As a Frequent User, I want to be up-to-date with his latest music, so I can listen to it.
 1. The user is already comfortable navigating the website and can easily find Ross's new music in the Music section.

 ##### * As a Frequent User, I want to sign up to the Newsletter so that I can receive email about Ross's music updates.
-1. At the bottom of the Contact section there is message inviting the user to sign-up to the News Letter, by clicking on the button Sign-up the user can fill out a form and submit it clicking on the submit buttom.
+1. At the bottom of the Contact section there is message inviting the user to sign-up to the newsletter, by clicking on the button Sign-up the user can fill out a form and submit it clicking on the submit button.

 ## Validation